The Sachs Program for Arts Innovation

 • Cons

-The downside is that awards are considered taxable income.
+Awards are considered taxable income.
 This would result in some percentage of the grant being owed as taxes, which will differ depending on the individual’s residence and tax status.
 The university is not allowed to give tax advice, so any tax implications would need to be discussed and handled by an external accountant.
 The grantee would also be directly responsible for managing payments to partners, vendors, contractors, etc.

 Necessary steps for either option